Mechanicsburg officials say third party bill-pay site is causing problems, leading to late fees

-That agency is called doxo, based out of Seattle.
+That agency is called Doxo, based in Seattle.
 It was founded in 2008 as “a convenient way to connect with companies and pay multiple billers through a single location.”

 Doxo’s co-founder, Roger Parks, spoke with ABC 27 at length, explaining their business and how they operate, but declined for a recorded interview to be included in the story.
 Parks did say in part: